ArminDashti/MCPs/h2a/src/instruction/prompt_engineering.md

 ## Quality Checklist

-Before finalizing a rewritten prompt, verify:
+Before finalizing a rewritten prompt, verify: (The below options are only for you for cheking)
 - ✓ Is it clear what needs to be built?
 - ✓ Does it use proper technical terminology?
 - ✓ Is it concise without being vague?